Apalachicola, Florida: Arts and culture

 Apalachicola is home to the Dixie Theatre, a professional Equity theater which is also a live performance venue.
 Built in 1912, the theatre was fully renovated beginning in 1996.

 Education

 Apalachicola is a part of the Franklin County Schools system.
-As of the 2008–2009 school year, all students, except those attending charter schools, attended the K–12 Franklin County School.
-Apalachicola Bay Charter School is also located in Apalachicola.
+As of the 2008–2009 school year, all students, except those attending charter schools, attended the K–12 Franklin County School in Eastpoint.

+Apalachicola Bay Charter School is located in Apalachicola.